DSpace/RestContract/features.md

 # Features Endpoints
 [Back to the list of all defined endpoints](endpoints.md)

-A feature is the representation of a business goal used in the [Authorization endpoint](authorizations.md) to declare what an user can do in a specific scope.
+A feature is the representation of a business goal used in the [Authorization endpoint](authorizations.md) to declare what an user can do on a specific object.

 ## Main Endpoint
 **/api/authz/features**